Fezile Mpela

 Fezile Mpela (born 16 November 1973), is a South African actor, singer, voice artist, presenter and MC.
 He is best known for the roles in the television serials such as; Mzansi, 7de Laan, Erfsondes and Getroud met Rugby.

 Personal life

 Mpela was born on 16 November 1973 in Krugersdorp, South Africa.
 He graduated with a degree in drama at the Pretoria Technikon, which is currently known as Tshwane University of Technology.

 In 2014, he married Marilyn Natasha, but later divorced in 2018.
-In October 2019, Natasha committed suicide where she hung herself at her parents' home in Tembisa, Johannesburg.
+In October 2019, Natasha died by suicide where she hung herself at her parents' home in Tembisa, Johannesburg.